-- Increased incorporation of active learning in place of traditional large-class lectures, which provides our students with an earlier clinical experience
+- Incorporation of active learning in place of traditional large-class lectures, which provides our students with an earlier clinical experience

 - Enhanced professional development of students